-13. Any testimony to the effect that members of the City or Board of Adjustment staff or any other person associated with the City presented the Board of Adjustment with evidence supporting its decision with respect to Plaintiffs' accommodation request unless that evidence was produced by the Defendants.
+9. Any testimony to the effect that members of the City or Board of Adjustment staff or any other person associated with the City presented the Board of Adjustment with evidence supporting its decision with respect to Plaintiffs' accommodation request unless that evidence was produced by the Defendants.

-Defendants asserted a blanket privilege with respect to the deliberations of the Board of Adjustment.
-They asserted the same privilege with respect to all communications between the City and Board of Adjustment staff and the Board of Adjustment concerning evidence that would support the Board's decision on Plaintiffs' accommodation request.
+Defendants asserted a blanket privilege with respect to communications between the City and Board of Adjustment staff and the Board of Adjustment concerning evidence that would support the Board's decision on Plaintiffs' accommodation request.
 Having asserted this privilege they should not be permitted to offer evidence of the kind withheld.
 See, Columbia TV Pictures, Inc., supra.

-- 14. Any evidence to the effect that the accommodation request at issue in this lawsuit was not reasonable or necessary. - a) The Defendants' evidence should be limited to the statements and other evidence presented at the May 28, 2019 Board of Adjustment hearing.
+- 10. Any evidence to the effect that the accommodation request at issue in this lawsuit was not reasonable or necessary. - a) The Defendants' evidence should be limited to the statements and other evidence presented at the May 28, 2019 Board of Adjustment hearing.